fredcheng02/fredcheng02.github.io/index.md

 Studied at the University of California, Davis (September 2020 – June 2022)

 ## Research Interests
-Discrete probability theory with emphasis on statistical physics, high-dimensional probability and statistic, mixing times of Markov chains
+Discrete probability theory with emphasis on statistical physics, high-dimensional probability and statistics, mixing times of Markov chains

 ## Academic Research Experience